 Here are some sure-fire ways to bring a little order into your finances:

 Gather all your information.
 This means digging out outstanding bills, paid bills, investments you may have, RSPs, loans, mortgage payments, property taxes, insurance payments, etc. Just anything you’ve had to pay, will need to pay, that you pay on an ongoing basis, as well as any investments or savings that you may have.

 The important thing is that you gather everything in one spot.
-FYI, after this first spring clean up, the subsequent ones will get much easier to do!
+FYI, after this first financial clean up, the subsequent ones will get much easier to do!

 Step 2: File

 Now that you’ve gathered everything, set up a filing system.
 This can be a drawer in your office with folders and printed copies; it could be a folder on your desktop, or an app that will help you with that.
 The important thing is, that you have everything in one place, easily accessible and easy for you to read through.

 Make sure everything is accurate on your statements.
 Is everything being charged on your credit card bills accurate (fraudulent little surprises can sometimes arise when we aren’t looking).
 Is the interest rate being charged what you thought it was?
 Do you know the payment dates for every one of your bills?